lifanxi/outlook-attachment-checker/readme.txt

 Usage
 =====

-Every time you send a email with the keyword "attach*" (case insensitive) or "¸½¼þ" (This is Chinese for the word "attachment") in the message body or subject without attaching an attachment, a message box will pop up to warn you about this and let you choose whether you really want to send the mail.
+Every time you send a email with the keyword "attach*" (case insensitive) or "é™„ä»¶" (This is Chinese for the word "attachment") in the message body or subject without attaching an attachment, a message box will pop up to warn you about this and let you choose whether you really want to send the mail.

 =========
 Copyright